 • The Chocolatey Central Management Service requires an administrative account, whether that is a domain account or a local account - it just needs to be a local admin (a member of the Administrators group).

-• The Chocolatey Central Management Service doesn't specifically require the ChocolateyLocalAdmin account, any Windows account can be used.
+• The Chocolatey Central Management Service doesn’t specifically require the ChocolateyLocalAdmin account.
+Any Windows account can be used.
 The ChocolateyLocalAdmin is used as the default if one is not specified.

 • Upon use of an account during installation, it will make that account a member of the Administrators account.